Katie Page Scholarship for High Achieving Women

 Ms Page is passionate about helping women achieve great things.
 These scholarships support high-achieving women, women who have overcome disadvantage, and refugee women.
 Ms Page is proud to support the hard work of students and Western Sydney University.
 She says, ‘the University is doing great things and I want to support these scholarships because I truly believe in this.’

-Applicants must provide a statement in support of their application indicating how they believe the receipt of the scholarship will assist them with their studies and in their future career.
+Applicants must provide a statement supporting their application indicating how they believe receiving the scholarship will assist them with their studies and future careers.
 This statement should give a sufficient explanation of the applicant's background and current circumstances to enable the University to judge their eligibility, need and merit.

-Successful applicants will be selected based on their written application, academic potential, their ability to meet the criteria and, where appropriate, performance in an interview before a selection panel.
+Successful applicants will be selected based on their written application, academic potential, ability to meet the criteria, and, where appropriate, performance in an interview before a selection panel.